urql-graphql/urql/docs/graphcache/help.md

 Please open an issue if it happens on a query that you expect to be supported by the `populateExchange`.

-## (19) Can't generate a key for invalidateEntity(...)
+## (19) Can't generate a key for invalidate(...)

-> Can't generate a key for invalidateEntity(...).
+> Can't generate a key for invalidate(...).
 > You need to pass in a valid key (__typename:id) or an object with the "__typename" property and an "id" or "_id" property.

-You probably have called `cache.invalidateEntity` with data that the cache can't generate a key for.
+You probably have called `cache.invalidate` with data that the cache can't generate a key for.

 This may either happen because you're missing the `__typename` and `id` or `_id` field or if the last two aren't applicable to this entity a custom `keys` entry.